Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 Cons

-- No free plan — you need to commit
+- No free plan — commitment required

 - No Gantt charts, Kanban boards, or timeline views